 Run a sale or promotion

-Bank holidays, especially sunny ones, means people are out and about more.
+Bank holidays, especially sunny ones, mean people are out and about more.
 Use this opportunity to have a sale or run a promotion.
 If you have a physical location for your business, chances are you’ll want to increase footfall during bank holidays.
 And a special offer is a great way to do that.
-Whether it’s 25% off, or a free gift on purchase of a product, you’re limited by your own imagination.
+Whether it’s 25% off or a free gift on purchase of a product, you’re limited by your own imagination.

 If you’re a business that sells to other businesses, there’s no reason you can’t use bank holidays to run promotions either.
 You just have to make them appropriate for your audience.
 For example, why not launch your promotion on a bank holiday and email your list and promote on social media.?
 Your audience is still online, even though it’s a day off.